Zuehlke/security-onboarding/git_basics/tutorial1.md

 Congratulations!
 You have discovered Mercury planet.
 Now let's share your discovery with the world.
 We will use a group of commands (called one at the time of course) to commit our changes from the working directory to our local repository and then push our changed local repository to remote repository.

-Call `git status command`.
+Call `git status` command.
 You will notice that it detected the newly created folder for staging.
 The file is not yet detected because this folder is not tracked by git.
 Let's track the folder first and then stage the mercury file.
 Staging the file means that we are marking this file to be committed.

 To track the new folder call command `git add .` - this command will start tracking the newly created folder.